mmgrant73/osxdock/readme.md

 # OSX Dock:

 ### What is it?
-OSX Dock - is a docking bar like the one on the OS operation system that can be used on a website.
+OSX Dock - is a custom web component which is like the docking bar on the MacOS operation system that can be used on a website.
 It is easy to use and set up.

 ![Alt text](https://github.com/mmgrant73/osxdock/blob/master/osxdock.png?raw=true "Image-osxdock")